UNEARTHING THE PAST SINCE 1900

 These ongoing efforts—including the Hisban Heritage Festival, the Madaba Region Heritage Internship, and the proposed Learning through Heritage initiative—reflect meaningful partnerships supported by the ASOR Lawrence T. Geraty Community Archaeology Endowment and Andrews University.

-Paulo Oliveira, Melani Dubon, Spencer Chase, Isable Srour, Stacie Hatfield, Oystein Labianca, Ilda Faiella, Lolo Renner, Julia Whitcomb, Maria Elena Ronza, Nathalie Gonzalez.
+Paulo Oliveira, Melani Dubon, Spencer Chase, Isable Srour, Stacie Hatfield, Oystein Labianca, Ilda Faiella, Lolo Renner, Julia Whitcomb, Maria Elena Ronza, and Nathalie Gonzalez.

 BROWSE THE NEWS ARCHIVE

-• FOA Webinar: Sarah Wenner
+• FOA Webinar: Carl Walsh

 Latest Posts from @ASORResearch